ethereum/consensus-specs/specs/phase0/p2p-interface.md

 Implementations MUST use a single encoding for gossip.
 Changing an encoding will require coordination between participating implementations.

+#### Gossipsub size limits

+Size limits are placed both on the [`RPCMsg`](https://github.com/libp2p/specs/blob/b5f7fce29b32d4c7d0efe37b019936a11e5db872/pubsub/README.md#the-rpc) frame as well as the encoded payload in each [`Message`](https://github.com/libp2p/specs/blob/b5f7fce29b32d4c7d0efe37b019936a11e5db872/pubsub/README.md#the-message).

+Clients MUST reject and MUST NOT emit or propagate messages whose size exceed the following limits:

+* the size of the encoded `RPCMsg`, including control messages and framing, must not exceed `max_message_size()`
+* the size of the compressed payload in the `Message.data` field must not exceed `max_compressed_len(MAX_PAYLOAD_SIZE)`.
+* the size of the uncompressed payload must not exceed `MAX_PAYLOAD_SIZE` or the [type-specific SSZ bound](#what-are-ssz-type-size-bounds), whichever is lower.

 ### The Req/Resp domain

 #### Protocol identification